Collinskib/tensorflow-iris-classification/README.md

 # tensorflow-iris-classification
 Iris classification tensorflow

-  open the colab link and run the file or download it and run it locally.
+  open the colab link and run the file